-Child Sexual Exploitation (CSE) and Child Criminal Exploitation (CCE)
+Child Sexual Exploitation (CSE)

-Child Sexual Exploitation and Child Criminal Exploitation are forms of child abuse and both occur where an individual or group takes advantage of an imbalance in power to coerce, manipulate or deceive a child in sexual or criminal activity.
-Whilst age may be the most obvious, this power imbalance can also be due to range of other factors including gender, sexual identity, cognitive ability, physical strength, status and access to economic and other resources.
-In some cases, the abuse will be in exchange for something the victim needs or wants and will be to the financial benefit or other advantage, such as increased status, of the perpetrator of facilitator.
+Child sexual exploitation is a form of child abuse and occurs where an individual or group takes advantage of an imbalance in power to coerce, manipulate or deceive a child in sexual activity.
+Whilst age may be the most obvious, this power imbalance can also be due to a range of other factors including gender, sexual identity, cognitive ability, physical strength, status and access to economic and other resources.
+In some cases, the abuse will be in exchange for something the victim needs or wants and will be to the financial benefit or other advantage, such as increased status, of the perpetrator or facilitator.
 The abuse can be perpetrated by individuals or groups, males or females, and children or adults.
-The abuse can be one off occurrences or a series of incidents over time.
+The abuse can be a one off occurrence or a series of incidents over time.
 It can range from opportunistic to complex organised abuse.
-It can involve force and/or enticement-based methods of compliance and may, or may not be accompanied by violence or threats of violence.
+It can involve force and/or enticement-based methods of compliance and may or may not be accompanied by violence or threats of violence.
 Victims can be exploited even when activity appears to be consensual and exploitation as well as being physical can be facilitated and/or take place online.

 All staff are aware of the link between online safety and vulnerability to exploitation.
 Any concerns that a child is being or is at risk of being sexually exploited should be passed immediately to the DSL.